 Upon signed provider agreement.
-The waiver service provider must report any subsequent change in status to NYSDOH waiver staff and/or its contractors (RRDC).
-For Employer-Employee, the employer is responsible for verifying that the individual(s) maintain the needed license, registration or certification.
-NYSDOH Office of Aging and Long Term Care (OALTC) surveillance staff and/or NYS Office of the Medicaid Inspector General (OMIG) staff verify employee qualifications and certifications through surveys and/or audits.
+The waiver service provider must report any subsequent change in status to NYSDOH waiver staff and/or its contractors (RRDCs).
+For Employer-Employee, the employer must verify license or certification upon hire and annually thereafter.
+NYSDOH Office of Primary Care and Health Systems Management (OPCHSM) surveillance staff and/or NYS Office of the Medicaid Inspector General (OMIG) staff verify employee qualifications and certifications through surveys and/or audits.